Is Germany Safe to Live?

 Medical facilities are widely available, and pharmacies (Apotheken) are easy to find in cities and towns.
 In emergencies, Germany’s healthcare services are prompt and efficient.
 Emergency services can be reached by dialing 112, which is the emergency number for both medical and police assistance.

-Safety in Student Housing and Accommodation
+Safety in Student Housing in Germany

 When it comes to student housing, Germany offers a range of safe accommodation options, including university dormitories, shared flats (Wohngemeinschaften or WGs), and private rentals.
 Student dormitories are generally very safe, with most universities providing secure entry systems and on-site security.